legitscript/acts_as_aliased/README.md

       acts_as_aliased
     end

 This assumes a column called `name` on your company model.
-You can specify a different column by passing a `name` argument:
+You can specify a different column by passing a `column` argument:

    model Company < ActiveRecord::Base
-     acts_as_aliased :name => 'title'
+     acts_as_aliased :column => 'title'
    end

 An alias can be created manually like this: